maelys-mcardle/snowflake/docs/language-reference.md

 35    **        BANK1   BANK2   Power of BANK1 to BANK2.
 Result in BANK1.
 36   SQR        BANK            Square root of BANK.
 37    +1        BANK            Increment the value of BANK by one.
+38    -1        BANK            Decrement the value of BANK by one.

 Note: These instructions are only performed on INTEGER and FLOAT types.
       All other types are ignored.
 The addition instruction can be performed on